China's 'real' economy wants to be neither borrower nor lender

 "There are no immediate expansion plans that require fresh funding ...
 We're only using 70 percent of our current factory capacity in the first place," said Lou from his headquarters in Hangzhou in the coastal export powerhouse of Zhejiang province.

-According to Lou, his company has 1,300 workers and assets of 350 million yuan (37.92 million pounds), with 60 percent of its sales of faucets, shower stalls and sink cabinets from exports, and the rest domestic.
+According to Lou, his company has 1,300 workers and assets of 350 million yuan ($57 million), with 60 percent of its sales of faucets, shower stalls and sink cabinets from exports, and the rest domestic.
 That leaves him exposed to a real estate decline in China and weak demand overseas.

 His 250,000 square-metre factory, built in 2009, is short on customers, not credit, and he said interest rates were prohibitive for many who did want to borrow.